carvel-dev/carvel/proposals/ytt/004-schema-validation/README.md

 Implement all plumbing logic required to provide high-quality data validation over Data Values and output documents.

 Mechanically, this means:

+Extend `@schema/...` to be able to annotate validations in schema:
+- introduce `@schema/validation` which attaches a validation to a type.
+- when generating default Data Values (generally, the schema base document), when a type has a validation, annotate the corresponding node with an `@assert/validate` with that validation.

 Extend the `@ytt:assert` module, to include the ability to validate:
 - introduce an annotation (`@assert/validate`) which attaches one or more "rules" to a "node", defining what a valid value is for that node;